GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

 ## Introduction

-Modernizing Monoliths is a hands-on experience helping you learn how to quickly move your applications as they exist today into container and on to Google Kubernetes Engine (GKE).
+Modernizing Monoliths is a hands-on experience helping you learn how to quickly move your applications as they exist today into containers and on to Google Kubernetes Engine (GKE).

 ## Learning Objectives